JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 If the method succeeds, **GetLastResult** returns **NOERROR**.
 Otherwise, it returns an **HRESULT** error code.

 # <a name="GetTable"></a>GetTable

+Gets the table properties in the currently selected table.

 ```
 FUNCTION CTextRange2.GetTable () AS IUnknown PTR